 Fix:

-• Use sheer curtains to filter intense light.
+- Use a sheer curtain to filter any strong light.

 7. Genetics and Plant Variety